-D.4 When will your technology be ready for commercial mining operations?
+D.3 When will your technology be ready for commercial mining operations?

 Our technology will be ready for commercial mining operations by 2027.
-As of mid-2024, we are in the final stages of testing and validation, ensuring our systems meet all regulatory and environmental standards.
+As of mid-2025, we are in the final stages of testing and validation, ensuring our systems meet all performance requirements.
 We also engage with potential customers to align our development with market needs and expectations.
-We are currently designing Eureka III, the full-size production system.
+We have also completed the design of Eureka III, the full-size production system.